How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Ceiling confirmed.

-Example: Same operator reviewed 24 months.
+Example: The same operator reviewed 24 months.

-Months 1-18: Client count grew from 12 to 22 clients (83% increase).
-Average deal size stayed flat at $2,400.
+Months 1–18: Client count grew from 12 to 22 clients (83% increase) while the average deal size stayed flat at $2,400.

 Insight: Client acquisition stopped at 22 clients.
 That’s the constraint zone.